-- A. The Board shall post notice of vacancies for all new or current positions in the bargaining unit in conspicuous employee locations at each building as appropriate. - B. All postings shall contain information pertinent to the position. - C. Vacancies shall be posted five (5) working days before the application deadline unless emergency conditions exist. - D. Part-time bus driver, bus assistant, extended day, child nutrition worker, entry-level grounds and entry-level custodian vacancies are not subject to this posting provision. - E. Temporary/provisional assignments may be made without posting. - F. USPA shall be provided with a copy of each posting. - G. Administrative transfers will not be posted.
+- A. The Board shall post notice of vacancies for all new or current positions in the bargaining unit in conspicuous employee locations at each building as appropriate. - B. All postings shall contain information pertinent to the position. - C. Vacancies shall be posted five (5) working days before the application deadline unless emergency conditions exist.
+The five (5) day posting requirement may be suspended by the Administration on June 1 each year.
+The five (5) day posting shall resume on the first day of October. - D. Part-time bus driver, bus assistant, extended day, child nutrition worker, entry-level grounds and entry-level custodian vacancies are not subject to this posting provision. - E. Temporary/provisional assignments may be made without posting. - F. USPA shall be provided with a copy of each posting. - G. Administrative transfers will not be posted.

-December 1991 Revised, July 1992 Revised, July 1995 Revised, August 1999 Revised, August 2000 Revised, August 2001 Revised, August 2004 Revised, August 2005 Revised, September 2010
+Revised, July 1992 Revised, July 1995 Revised, August 1999 Revised, August 2000 Revised, August 2001 Revised, August 2004